 I have adapted this recipe over the years to suit what we often have on hand, combining several recipes and tips into this one delicious dish.

-A good red curry paste should include chilles, garlic, shallots, lemongrass, galangal, cilantro root (coriander root), kaffir lime zest, white peppercorns and often shrimp paste (find one without if you wish to make this dish vegetarian.
+A good red curry paste should include chilies, garlic, shallots, lemongrass, galangal, cilantro root (coriander root), kaffir lime zest, white peppercorns and often shrimp paste (find one without if you wish to make this dish vegetarian.

 The better quality the paste the more flavour you will have.
 It is not designed to be hot and spicy as such, rather full of flavour.